Its-Networking/KeyAuth-Register-Without-Key/README.md

+!!!
+THIS USES YOUR SELLER KEY!
+YOU MUST HAVE SELLER IN ORDER TO USE THIS SETUP!!!
+It's $19.99/YR - MAKE SURE YOU PROTECT YOUR CODE SINCE YOU CAN DO A LOT WITH A SELLER KEY!!!

 This will allow you to let users register on your application without entering a key.
 Go through Form1.cs to see how it's setup... it's really easy.
 However, if you are having issues just let me know (IT'S ɴᴇᴛᴡᴏʀᴋɪɴɢ#6912).